Mahdi Camara and Bouanga lead Saint-Etienne past Mothiba's Strasbourg | Goal.com

 Nevertheless, that dream was a mere wish as they bowed to second-half goals from the African duo.

-The first-half which ended 0-0 produced no sparks with yellow cards to Saint-Etienne’s Yvan Noupa and Strasbourg duo of Jean-Ricner Bellegarde and Ibrahima Sissoko the key actions of the first 45 minutes.
+The first half, which ended 0-0, produced no sparks with yellow cards to Saint-Etienne’s Yvan Noupa and the Strasbourg duo of Jean-Ricner Bellegarde and Ibrahima Sissoko the key actions of the first 45 minutes.

 First, Gabon international Bouanga beat goalkeeper Bingourou Kamara from the penalty spot in the 57th minute after France-born Ghanaian defender Aleksander Djiku was adjudged by referee Eric Wattellier to have handled a cross directed at Charles Abi.